FrewtyPebbles/Loxoc-Python3D-Game-Engine/readme.md

  - Figure out better solution for multimesh assimp imports.
 (Current solution groups all meshes from the scene in a python list.)

+ - Add transform and rotate to camera.

+ - Refactor SDL-based event system (to include more events.

+ - Think of a name for the engine.

+ - Add mouse events.

+ - Add `from_raw` constructor to mesh to make procedural meshes possible.

+ - Make render list managed by Window object.

  - Add Sprite object and Object2D object for 2D games/HUD.

 # Future Plans: